 A. Under Credit Union Rule 22 (now amended to Rule 19) if your account becomes inactive for 3 years and we are unable to contact you within that period it may become a dormant account.
 It is in your own interest to keep it active by conducting regular transaction.

-The account may be reactivated by conducting transactions and supporting it with photographic I.D. e.g. passport/drivers licence/birth certificate for children and confirmation of address (not more than 6 months old) e.g. utility bill/revenue documentation.
+The account may be reactivated by conducting transactions and supporting it with photographic I.D. e.g. passport/drivers licence/original birth certificate for children and confirmation of address (not more than 6 months old) e.g. utility bill/revenue documentation.

 For any queries, please contact a member of our friendly staff who will be happy to help.Contact